Considering a Pilot Career?

 - They are often away from home for a few days at a time.

-- Those who have seniority with an airline get preferred routes, so newer pilots may not get to fly where they want to.
+- Those who have seniority with an airline get preferred routes, so newer pilots may not get to choose where they fly.

-Commands water vessels that carry people and cargo
+- Ship Captain.
+Commands water vessels that carry people and cargo to various destinations